lucadiliello/mrqa-lightning/README.md

 - Much easier training on different machines thanks to `pytorch-lightning`
 - Checkpointing and better logging
 - `datasets` library really reduces memory usage
+- tokenization works for every model, and not just for `BERT` as in the original project

 ## Prepare environment